-Myth: You can’t spread herpes unless you can see blisters.
+Myth: You can’t spread herpes unless you can have visible sores.

 Myth: A cold sore on your mouth can’t cause genital herpes.

-If you have oral sex with someone with a cold sore, you can develop herpes and if you have genital herpes you can spread it to someone through oral sex.
+Cold sores are caused by the herpes virus (typically HSV-1).
+If a person with a cold sore performs oral sex on their partner, their partner is at risk of genital herpes infection, according to the CDC.
 While the risk is higher during the initial outbreak, you can contract herpes even if there are no noticeable blisters.

-Myth: Using a condom will protect my partner from contracting herpes.
+Myth: Using a condom will guarantee that I won’t infect my partner with genital herpes.

-Condoms, while certainly a good idea, do not completely protect your partner from contracting herpes.
-Condoms reduce the risk and do offer partial protection, however, the condom may not cover all of the areas where the herpes virus is present and so your partner is still at risk, even when using a condom.
+Condoms, while they certainly reduce the risk, do not completely protect your partner from being infected with herpes.
+Condoms offer partial protection, but they may not cover all of the areas where the herpes virus is present on the skin.
+Therefore, your partner is still at risk, even when you use a condom.

 Myth: I don’t need to be worried about herpes if I only have a few sexual partners.

-Just one contact with someone with herpes can spread the virus.
-Because it can be spread without noticeable symptoms, it is possible to have sex with someone and not know they have herpes.
-It is not the number of partners you have, it is having unprotected sex with someone who has not recently been tested for STDs which will put you at the most risk.
+It’s a myth that only “promiscuous” people get herpes.
+Just one instance of contact with someone with herpes can spread the virus.
+Because it can be transmitted without noticeable symptoms, it is possible to have sex with someone and not know they have herpes — they may not even know themselves.

 Myth: There is no way to medically manage genital herpes.

-Myth: You can contract herpes by sitting on a toilet where someone with herpes sat.
+Myth: You can get herpes by sitting on a toilet used by someone with herpes.

-The herpes virus quickly dries out when exposed to air.
-On cold, dry surfaces such as toilets, the virus probably dies very quickly.
-There have been no proven cases of someone contracting herpes by sitting on a toilet.
+The herpes virus quickly dries out when exposed to air, so it is highly unlikely that it could live on a cold, dry surface such as a toilet seat.
+There have been no proven cases of someone getting herpes by sitting on a toilet.

-There are some STDs, for example Chlamydia, which cause sterility, but herpes is not one of them.
+There are some STDs, like chlamydia, that can lead to problems with fertility if left untreated.
+Genital herpes, however, is not one of them.
 Having herpes does not decrease your chances of becoming pregnant.

 Myth: You shouldn’t have children if you have herpes because you can pass the virus to the child.

-It is certainly important to tell your gynecologist if you have been diagnosed with herpes but this should not prevent you from having healthy children.
-If there is an outbreak when you are in labor, your doctor will decide if a cesarean section is necessary.
-But if no outbreak is present, you probably can have natural childbirth.
+It is certainly important to tell your gynecologist if you have been diagnosed with herpes, but this should not prevent you from having a healthy pregnancy with healthy children.
+If you have an outbreak when you are in labor, your doctor will decide if a cesarean section is necessary.